Ieieieva/12-1-MD_Classes/README.md

-# html_ts_boilerplate
+# Photo gallery
+### Developed using TS Classes
+Visit this site to view the project --> https://ievas-photo-gallery.netlify.app/
+---
-To start coding open your terminal and write
+To start the project in your IDE run:
 ```
 npm i
 ```

-When all packages have been installed run:
+then:
 ```
 npm start
 ```